AlaaAlmutawa/TPC-DI/README.md

 ##### Credits
 [snithish/tpc-di_benchmark GitHub repository](https://github.com/snithish/tpc-di_benchmark) that helped us understand how to create Airflow environment suitable for this implementation as well as further understand the transformations.

+###### This is a group project apart of INFO-H419: Data Warehouse course at ULB and was completed by: Koumudi, Adina, Zyad, Alaa